fpang0502/frankpang.github.io/projects/nlp_research.md

   - Regular Expressions
   - Natural Language Processing

-summary: For the summer of 2018, I did research on natural language processing with Dr. David Chin from the University of Hawaii at Manoa and Matthew Lee from the University of Rochester.
-On the request of the Pacific Disaster center (PDC), we worked to implement a Natural Language Processing solution to better summarize information from unstandardized disaster data from events such as volcanoes, tsunamis, and cyclones.
+summary: Research on NLP with Dr. David Chin from the UH Manoa and Matthew Lee from the University of Rochester.
+Implemented an NLP solution for the Pacific Disaster Center to better summarize information from unstandardized disaster data from events such as volcanoes, tsunamis, and cyclones.

 ---
 <img class class="ui medium right floated rounded image" src="../images/nlp_research/uhmanoa_logo.png">